Fictious Healthcare professional

 ZEJULA (niraparib) is a first-line maintenance treatment that offers your patients convenient once-daily oral dosing1

-Could your patients benefit from the only once-daily PARP inhibitor with an individualised starting dose?1
+Could your patients benefit from a once-daily PARP inhibitor with an individualised starting dose?1

 Once daily icon